holepunchto/pear-docs/guide/starting-a-pear-desktop-project.md

 }
 ```

-Close the app and re-run `pear dev` to see the changes:  the background is now light blue, and the initial window size is different.
+Close the app and re-run `pear run --dev .` to see the changes, the initial window size is different now.

 See the [Configuration Documentation](../reference/pear/configuration.md) for all options.